ismailuddin/iris/README.md

 $   iris launch -f data
 ```

 The argument `-f` specifies the folder to look in for your images.
-An additional argument `-e` is used to specify the extension of images to look for.
-By default, it is set to `.png`.

 **Iris** will launch on port 5000, from where you can go and begin labelling your data.